fedora-copr/copr/frontend/docs/api_2/source/Resources/project.rst

 -------------------
 .. http:get:: /api_2/projects/(int:project_id)

-    Returns details about Copr project
+    Returns details about given Copr project

     :param int project_id: a unique identifier of the Copr project.

-    :query bool show_builds: embed :doc:`./build` entities owned by this project into the result, default is False
+    :query bool show_builds: include :doc:`./build` entities owned by this project in the result, default is False
-    :query bool show_chroots: embed :doc:`./project_chroot` sub-resources into the result, default is False
+    :query bool show_chroots: include :doc:`./project_chroot` sub-resources in the result, default is False

     :statuscode 200: no error
     :statuscode 404: project not found